 How to start the actual maid of honor speech

 First off, introduce yourself and mention your relationship with the bride, and the couple.
-Next, be sure you thank whoever you feel is important enough to mention, depending on the circumstances and who paid for or planned the wedding — parents, other family members, wedding party members, etc. Congrats!
+Next, be sure you thank whomever you feel is important enough to mention, depending on the circumstances and who paid for or planned the wedding — parents, other family members, wedding party members, etc. Congrats!
 You have two lines of your speech out of the way.

 Talk about the bride